tushjai97/Creditcard_fraud/README.md

 # Creditcard_fraud
-Using Classification to identify fraud in Credit Card transactions
+Using Classification to identify fraud in Credit Card transactions.
+This was a highly unbalanced dataset with the ratio between genuine and fraud transaction being 99:1.
+Performed undersampling to make subsample with equal number of fraud and genuine transaction.
+This helps the model to train and find patterns on both the classes.
+Compared performances of logistic regression, K-nearest neigbours and Supprt vector machines.
+Trained the models with cross validation to reduce the chances of overfitting.